Tetun people

-The Tetum, also known as Tetun or Belu in Indonesia, are an ethnic group that are the indigenous inhabitants of the island of Timor.
+The Tetun, also known as Belu in Indonesia, are an ethnic group that are the indigenous inhabitants of the island of Timor.
 This ethnic group inhabits the Belu Regency and Malaka Regency in Indonesia and most of East Timor.
-Their language is called Tetum, which is part of the Austronesian language family.
+Their language is called Tetun, which is part of the Austronesian language family.
 Apart from the island of Timor, this ethnic group is also found in Jakarta, Indonesia.